cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 > Note the lines: `url_ver=Z39.88-2004` and `rft_val_fmt=info:ofi/fmt:kev:mtx:journal`.
 > The first explicitly defines the ANSI/NISO Z39.88-2004 standard and the second identifies the metadata format for the referent.

-Clicking either of the above links redirects to the university's discovery service, even though those links are not discovery service links.
+If we were to click on either of the above links, we would be redirected to the university's discovery service, even though those links are not discovery service links.
 Instead, clicking on one of these links triggers a workflow:
-The OpenURL request is sent to the library's Alma (in this case) link resolver.
+An OpenURL request is sent to the library's link resolver (Alma, in my case).
 The resolver parses the metadata, uses it to identify the resource, checks the library's holdings and available services, and then determines which services to offer the user (e.g., *ProQuest*, *EBSCOhost*, etc.).

-If I had clicked on *EBSCOhost*'s **View Now** link above, the discovery service (Primo) link will result in the following:
+After clicking on, e.g., a *EBSCOhost*'s **View Now @** link like the one above, the discovery service (Alma's Primo) link will result in the following:

 ```
 https://saalck-uky.primo.exlibrisgroup.com/discovery/openurl?institution=01SAA_UKY&vid=01SAA_UKY:UKY&date=20220701&issue=3%2F4&isbn=&spage=246&title=Serials%20Librarian&atitle=%22Through%20a%20Glass,%20Darkly%22:%20Lessons%20Learned%20Starting%20over%20as%20an%20Electronic%20Resources%20Librarian.&sid=EBSCO:Library,%20Information%20Science%20%26%20Technology%20Abstracts:156075536&volume=81&pages=246-252&issn=0361526X&au=Brown,%20Daniel&genre=article&ID=doi:10.1080%2F0361526X.2021.2008581
 ```

-As before, if you look closely at those links, and you will see that the article's **metadata** is embedded in the URLs.
+As before, if you look closely at those links, and you will see that the article's **metadata** is embedded in the URL.
 Among other things, you can see the publication title, the article title, the author's name, the DOI, and more.

 > Reminder, **metadata** is data that provides information about other data, such as an article title, author, and DOI.